Posted by Ramos Law Group, PLLC | Child Support, child support modification

 - Other sanctions the court may impose for contempt.

-Another downside of not paying child support is that you make a poor impression on the same judge that could be hearing your case to modify child support.
+Another downside of not paying child support is that you may make a poor impression on the judge who could be hearing your case to modify child support.

 - Determine grounds for modifying child support.